Showing 79 items

 General Smuts (Don Woodward Collection), Millin, Sarah Gertrude, 1936

 ...
-History - South Africa...
-Commonwealth.
-History - South Africa and British Commonwealth.
-Politics ...Biography of Jan Smuts (1870-1950) who was a South African soldier, statesman and politician.
+History - South Africa... in the British Commonwealth.
+History - South Africa and British ...Biography of Jan Smuts (1870-1950) who was a South African soldier, statesman and politician.
 He promoted South Africa's role in the British Commonwealth.History - South Africa and British Commonwealth.
 Politics and government.
 Wars.Book; 394 pages.
 Cover: blue background; gold lettering; author's name and title.Library stamps: Carey Baptist Grammar.
 In black textacolour: 3973.
 In black textacolour: dewey decimal code on the spine.btlc, ballarat trades hall, ballarat trades and labour council, smuts, jan, history - south africa, politics and government, biography, war, politics and government -

 The Beechworth Burke Museum